PiotrZettt/brandlive/README.md

 # brandlive
-Brandlive is a simple user profile platform where peaple can register their interst of working for a marketing agency.
+Brandlive is a simple user profile platform where people can register their interst of working for a marketing agency.

 To start run & python manage.py runserver